dawidcxx/fullstack-vite-starter/README.md

 Opinionated template on how to start a Vite + Bun backend project.
 Optimized for resource efficiency and security.

-## Project Structure

-This template uses a monorepo setup with npm workspaces:

-- `packages/backend/`: Bun + Hono.js API server with Drizzle ORM, migrations, and example todos feature
-- `packages/common/`: Shared TypeScript utilities, DTOs, and Valibot schemas for API contracts
-- `packages/web/`: Vite SPA with React, TailwindCSS, and SWR for data fetching

 ## Features

 - Full-stack with full BE/FE separation